zentala/ue.zentala.io/content/cultural-integration/one-language.md

 metaDescription: "Lets introdice English as a second official language in every UE country"
 ---

-English is already de facto 2nd official language in the UE.
+English is already _de facto_ 2nd official language in the UE.
-Is widely adoped across whole europe by busines.
+Is widely adoped across the Europe by busines and in almost daily use among younger geneation (online).
 I use to work in French, German and British companies.
 All the time I have been spoken english.
-Even young genration of French adopted english good enough ;) (smile to my french friends)

 It would be helpful for business and UE citizens if they would do all required formal job in european countries in english